CybernetiX-S3C/s3c-tactical-panel/README.md

 Every module is designed with reliability, auditability, and tactical efficiency in mind, making it ideal for both live field deployment and controlled lab environments.
 From zero-config repeater spins to graceful shutdowns and teardown protocols, S3C Tactical Panel offers precise oversight of repeater behavior and network posture.

 Built natively in Bash, and leveraging common system tools like `dnsmasq`, `hostapd`, and `iptables`, it requires no dependencies beyond the base operating system and `flite` for voice interactivity.

+This panel is designed with extensibility in mind, featuring **seamless integration with `CyberX ReconX`**.
+While `CyberX ReconX` is a powerful standalone diagnostic and recovery suite, its capabilities are directly accessible and integrated into the S3C Tactical Panel, providing a comprehensive solution for both repeater management and in-depth wireless troubleshooting.

 ---